The contact process with fitness on random trees

+So if the right hand side is finite, then according to Theorem \ref{teo_exptail} the inhomogeneous contact process exhibits a subcritical phase.
+A first example is when $\alpha\geq 1$, regardless of the distribution of $\xi$.
+Another example, would be the case when $\xi$ has a stretched exponential distribution, i.e.\ $\mathbb{P}(\xi=k) \sim \exp(-k^{\beta})$ as $k \rightarrow \infty$ for some $\beta \in (0,1)$ and $k\ge 1$.
+Then, if $\beta \geq 1-\alpha$, the right hand side of~\eqref{eq:penalised} is finite and there is a phase transition, even though the classical contact process has no phase transition.

+Unfortunately, note that Theorem \ref{teo_noexptail} does not apply in this setting as the expectation in condition~\eqref{eq:offspringfitness} is always restricted to $\mathcal{F}\geq \vartheta$, which under the assumption on $\mathcal{F}$ means that $\xi$ is restricted to values bounded from above.
+As also $\mathcal{F} \leq 1$, this implies that the expectation in~\eqref{eq:offspringfitness} is always finite.
+Bartha et al.~\cite{zsolt2023} have showed results (using different techniques) that provide a much more complete picture in this case.
+In particular, they proved that the degree-penalised contact process with product kernel $\min\{1 , (\xi_u \xi_v)^{-\alpha}\}$ always exhibits a subcritical phase if $\alpha\ge 1/2$.
+On the other hand, if $\alpha<1/2$ and the offspring distribution has tails heavier than the stretched-exponential with $\beta=1-2\alpha$, then the contact process survives strongly for any $\lambda>0$ (see \cite[Theorem 2.1 and 2.2]{zsolt2023}). \end{enumerate} \end{remark}

 \begin{remark} Note that there are cases not captured by either of the two conditions in Theorem~\ref{teo_exptail} and Theorem~\ref{teo_noexptail}.
-For example, consider the following distributions for the offspring and the fitness:

-where $\eta$ is the normalizing constant.
-It is not difficult to see that, both distributions fulfill neither Assumption {\eqref{eq:fitnesstail}} nor {\eqref{eq:offspringtail}} of Theorem \ref{teo_noexptail}.
-Moreover, the distribution of $\xi \mathcal{F}$ does not satisfy Assumption \eqref{eq:exp_tails} of Theorem \eqref{teo_exptail}.
-In fact, for all $c>0$ there exists $k>0$ large enough such that
+For example, suppose $\xi$ and $\mathcal{F}$ are chosen independently with distributions where $\eta_1$ is a normalizing constant.
+It is not difficult to see that both distributions fulfill neither Assumption {\eqref{eq:exp_tails}} nor {\eqref{eq:offspringfitness}} of Theorems \ref{teo_exptail} and \ref{teo_noexptail}.
+In fact, for $c>0$, note that